whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Treatsie-Subscription-Box-December-2015-Review.md

 <DT><b>The Art Of Caramel</b> Brandy-Spiked Eggnog Caramel Popcorn</DT>
 </DL>

 <p>I'm a big fan of this brand and I was actually introduced to them by Treatsie in my <a href="http://whatsupmailbox.com/subscriptions/reviews/Treatsie-Subscription-Box-Review-June-2105/" target="_blank">June 2015 Box</a>.
-This is a new flavor that they came out with for the holidays and boy oh boy does it taste good!</p>
+This is a new flavor that they came out with for the holidays and boy oh boy does it taste good!
+Who can resist any popcorn that's brandy-spiked, it's such a treat for adults and will surely be a conversation maker if you ever decide to bring this to any party.</p>

 <br>